parthigeo/skafdev/README.md

-# Continuous LOCAL Kubernetes app development using *Skaffold*
+# Continuous local Kubernetes app development using *Skaffold*
 This guide walks you thru continuous local application development using *Skaffold* container tool.
 This guide aims to demonstrate frictionless developer experience for application running on local Kubernetes cluster.

 ## What is *Skaffold*
-It is a command line tool from Google's open source container toolset that helps iterate an application locally.
-Then deploys application on either local or remote Kubernetes cluster.
-This tool bascially detect changes in your application source code as well as the dependencies of your docker images.
-And automatically triggers build, push and deploy to local / remote Kubernetes cluster.
+It is a command line tool from Google's open source container tools that helps iterate an application.
+It  deploys application on either local or remote Kubernetes cluster.
+This tool basically detect changes in your application source code as well as the dependencies of your docker images.
+And automatically triggers build, push & deploy to local / remote Kubernetes cluster per configuration.

 ## Focus
 This guide focuses on local development context rather than remote context such as automated CI & CD pipeline.
 Advanced workflow will be covered separately.